ppy/osu-wiki/news/2025/2025-11-15-osu-world-cup-2025-group-stage-recap.md

 **Highlight match:** [Chile vs. Spain](https://osu.ppy.sh/community/matches/119713766) ([VOD](https://www.twitch.tv/videos/2607171418?t=0h3m30s)) and [France vs. Spain](https://osu.ppy.sh/community/matches/119783601) ([VOD](https://www.twitch.tv/videos/2613988017?t=1h13m55s)) both have decent arguments as a highlight match in this group.
 Chile vs. Spain is the one upset and the only tiebreaker in the group, while France vs. Spain saw multiple scenarios at play based on the exact point-wise result of the match as the final match of the group.

-**Group MVP:** ::{ flag=CL }:: [Intercambing](https://osu.ppy.sh/users/2546001) returns to the osu!
+**Group MVP:** ::{ flag=CL }:: ::Intercambing::{ user-id=2546001 } returns to the osu!
 World Cup once again this year and comes out the gate swinging with a top 6 overall individual performance, by far the best in this group.

 ### Group D